-Other information
+Other Information

-Management is responsible for other information, which includes the Management's Discussion and Analysis, but does not include the consolidated financial statements and our auditor's report thereon.
+Management is responsible for other information.
+The other information comprises the information included in the Management's Discussion and Analysis, but does not include the consolidated financial statements and our auditor's report thereon.
 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.